 ICE: Standards for grading are defined in the Clinic Performance Rubric and detailed in the course syllabus for each ICE.
 For ICEs, refer to the course syllabus for due dates of the ICE Clinic Performance Rubric.
 Both the student and CI complete their own feedback and provide comments and ratings on each item of the rubric as it pertains to the student's current level of skill.
-Refer to the Clinic Performance Benchmarks in Appendix D for further details on the expectations for the final Clinic Performance Rubric.
+Refer to the Clinic Performance Benchmarks in Appendix C for further details on the expectations for the final Clinic Performance Rubric.

 FTCE: Standards for grading are defined in the APTA Physical Therapist Clinical Performance Instrument (CPI) and detailed in the course syllabus as well as the applicable clinical profile for each FTCE.
 For FTCEs, CIs and students should both provide feedback using the online CPI tool accessed here.
+A paper version of the CPI performance criteria and rating scale/rubric can be accessed via the APTA website or direct link here.
 The midterm CPI should be completed by the 4th Friday (for an 8- or 9-week FTCE) and by the 8th Friday (for a 16-week FTCE) of the clinical experience; the final CPI should be completed by the last Friday of the clinical experience.
 Both the student and CI complete their own feedback and provide comments and ratings on each item of the CPI as it pertains to the student's current level of skill.
 Refer to the Academic Standards section of the handbook, the course syllabus, or course profile for further details on the expectations and grading benchmarks for the final CPI.
 If students are not expected to meet the benchmarks, the DCE should be contacted as soon as identified.
 See further information in the handbook related to Reporting for Lack of Student Progress and/or Concerns for FTCE.